deepskystacker/DSS/Installers/README.txt

 3. The "Stop" button on the progress dialogs should now actually work!

 4. The space key can now be used to check/uncheck images in the picture list.

+5. The user's default browser will be used instead of IE to open URLs.

 Welcome to DeepSkyStacker 4.1.1